carsontang/carsontang.github.io/quotes.md

 On my second day, Mark [Zuckerberg] said to me, "Hey, I need you to write Facebook’s search engine."
 I had no clue how to do that.
 I’d never built a search engine before.
 And I remember Mark looking at me and saying, "Yeah, I didn’t know how to write Facebook.
 So if I can write Facebook, why can’t you write the search engine?"
 And yeah, that was logically consistent.

 *[Aditya Agarwal](http://www.latimes.com/business/la-fi-tn-himi-aditya-agarwal-20170518-htmlstory.html), early Facebooker, former Dropbox CTO*

+---

+You can do so much in ten minutes' time.
+Ten minutes, once gone, are gone for good.
+Divide your life into ten-minute units and sacrifice as few of them as possible in meaningless activity.

+*Ingvar Kamprad, founder of IKEA*